walshbr/introduction-to-text-analysis/close_reading/prism_part_one.md

 The game asks you to make graphic representations of these decisions, to identify the word that makes you feel a certain way.

 *Prism* is a digital version of the same game.
+Given a choice between a few predetermined categories, *Prism* asks you to highlight a given text.